 But the key is balance because parents actually have a critically important role in helping their teens manage mental health problems or substance abuse issues; and the parents’ involvement can actually lead to greater healing of the family unit as a whole.

-Psychologists often felt parents spent too much time and energy defending their parenting, rather than learning skills to understand their children and help them to manage their problems.1 However, new research about the power of the family unit and its ability to support teens who are dealing with mental health and substance abuse issues brings parents into the center of counseling, where their influence can be used to help teens find the support they need.
+When parents take the time to understand their children and help them manage their problems, they quickly become a support system in the mental health journey of their children.
+New research about the power of the family unit and its ability to support teens who are dealing with mental health and substance abuse issues brings parents into the center of counseling, where their influence can be used to help teens find the support they need.

 It is important to involve parents for a number of reasons, including:

 When parents better understand what their child is experiencing, they can better provide support and help; they (the parents) no longer fear the disorder out of misunderstanding, rather, are equipped with knowledge that can help their child cope